 - he must be a member of one of the associations of the accountants specified in Part II of the First Schedule of the Accountants Act 1967; or

 - fulfils such other requirements as prescribed or approved by Bursa Securities.

 - No alternate director of the Board shall be appointed as a member of the AC.

-- No former key audit partner of the Company’s external auditors shall be appointed as a member of the AC unless the said former key audit partner has observed a cooling-off period of at least two (2) years before being appointed as a member of the AC.
+- No former partner of the Company’s external auditors shall be appointed as a member of the AC unless the said former partner has observed a cooling-off period of at least three (3) years before being appointed as a member of the AC.

 - All members of the AC should undertake continuous professional development to keep themselves abreast of relevant developments in accounting and auditing standards, practices and rules.